royshadmon/EdgeFL/README.md

 [Postgres Mac instructions](https://www.sqlshack.com/setting-up-a-postgresql-database-on-mac/)

-5. Load data into Postgres
+6. Load data into Postgres

 Run the db script located in the  `blockchain/data` directories.
+Set up the Database:
+   - Navigate to `AnyLog/blockchain`
+   - Run the database setup script:
+     ```bash
+     ./db_script
+     ```

 Note that `model_def: 1` is for the mnist dataset and `model_def: 2` is for the Winniio dataset.

-6. Start the Servers:
+7. Start the Servers:
    ```bash
    ./start_servers.sh
    ```